-In 2019, content creation should no longer be the pure task of a company’s marketing department.
-From the CEO to the intern, every employee should at least allow some input to flow into the content creation process.
+Creating content should no longer be purely the task of marketers.
+From the CEO to an intern, every employee should contribute to the content creation process.
 Why?

-Each department and each employee has to deal with the customer in different ways and in different sections of the customer journey.
-Different departments therefore know the customers’ needs and requirements best at this particular moment.
+Every person in a company deals with customers in a different way, therefore knows the customers’ needs and requirements best at this particular moment.
 A possible approach for content creation as a cross team could look like this:

 The marketing team gets a new role of content moderator, and manages the input it receives from all other stations in the company.

 In cooperation with HR, IT, Sales, Account Management, relevant content can be created from people who deal with the target group in their area on a daily basis.

 “Meet the team” – Blog articles, videos or regular company podcasts make the people behind a brand tangible, promote direct interaction with customers and make a significant contribution to a company’s transparency and trust.